• Skip to main content

 SIGN UP FREE

-Home
+Home Market Research

-Participant observation: What it is, types & uses
+Participant Observation: What it is, Types & Uses

 In this qualitative observation methodology, the researcher immerses himself in the daily activities of the participants in order to record the behavior in as many scenarios as possible.